andy-esch/misc/README.md

-An attempt to streamline some of the checking for new ports in MacPorts
+An attempt to streamline some of the checking for new ports in MacPorts and learn/play with shell scripting